IanOxborrow/Sensible/README.md

 Or if you would like to see all decisions which have been made you can view our slack channel: [Decision Making Channel - Slack](https://app.slack.com/client/T01P49EES2F/C01QUENBY9E/thread/C01QUENBY9E-1615180806.003200?force_cold_boot=1)

+If this link doesn't work for you, try to sign in using your slack account [here](https://slack.com/signin#/signin) and select Smartphone Sensors Log App Team Techlauncher from your list of workspaces

-(Please contact Ryan ASAP if you don't have access to this slack link)
+(Please contact Ryan ASAP if you still don't have access to this slack channel)

 When making decisions about feedback recieved, we store our reflection and learning in feedback tables here: [Reflection Tables](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/tree/master/Background%20Documentation/Reflection)